karan/Projects/README.md

 Martyr2’s Mega Project List
 ========

+**Note**: If you fork this repo to solve these projects in any language of your choice, please remove all my code, and start from scratch; you'll benefit a lot.
+Do *not* send pull requests.
+Please.

-Trying to complete all projects from http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/ exacpt the Games in Python only.
+Trying to complete all projects from http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/ except the Games in **Python** only.
 They will not necessarily in the order posted.
 I may not be able to complete all of them.
 My method of solving them may not be the best.

 More specifically, I'll only do the ones that I am interested in.
 I'm not interested in networking, so I might skip all (or some) of them.